browserengineering/book/book/visual-effects.md

 region when the user attempts to scroll outside of it.
 Use Skia's `clipRect` operation to avoid drawing outside the interest region.

-*Overflow scrolling*: An element with the `overflow` property set to `scroll` and a fixed pixel `height` is scrollable.
+11-4 *Overflow scrolling*.
+An element with the `overflow` property set to `scroll` and a fixed pixel `height` is scrollable.
 (You'll want to implement the width/height exercise from [Chapter 6](styles.md#exercises) so that `height` is supported.)
 Implement some